Occupational Health and Safety Code

 511(6)

-After the undetonated explosive or misfire is detonated or otherwise made safe, an employer and a blaster must ensure that
+After the undetonated explosive or the misfire is detonated or otherwise made safe, an employer and a blaster must ensure that

 (a) the area is inspected for undetonated explosives, misfires, cartridges, detonators and any associated parts,